Assignment 2: Software Switch and Router with P4

 - The parser is already implemented, and your job is to define an ethernet header format,

-header ethernet_t
+header ethernet_t.

 - The parser is already implemented, and your job is to define an ethernet header format,